SethRobinson/comfyui-workflow-to-api-converter-endpoint/README.md

 ## Disclaimer

 How robust is this?
 It handled all my workflows perfectly (even large 200 KB ones using Flux, Wan 2.2, etc) but your results may vary, no promises.
-It has not been hardened or tested widely, so I don't recommend using this in any public facing way.
+It has not been hardened or tested widely, so I don't recommend using this in any public-facing way.

 For example, there is no protection against someone trying to upload a 10 GB file, I don't know what would happen.
-So I recommend only using this privately (same computer or private LAN) and for non-mission critical stuff.
+So I recommend only using this privately (same computer or private LAN) and for non-mission-critical stuff.

 -Seth